Takakiriy/typrm/README.md

-To show Windows toast notification (the standard Windows notification) when the date and time you set in `#alarm:` tag has passed, you can use the PowerShell script `bin/Show-TyprmAlarm.ps1`.
+To show Windows toast notification (the standard Windows notification) when the date and time you set in `#alarm:` tag has passed, you can use the PowerShell script (.ps1) pick up from `bin/Show-TyprmAlarm.zip`.
-You can modify this script to suit your needs.
+(The reason for using .zip is to maintain UTF-8 with BOM.)
 To install it:

 - To open the Startup folder, type `shell:startup` in the address bar and press Enter in File Explorer
-- Create shortcut to the `bin/Show-TyprmAlarm.ps1` file in your Startup folder
+- Create shortcut to the `Show-TyprmAlarm.ps1` file in your Startup folder
 - Right-click and select `Properties`, then change `Target` to the following command:

 Target: